Buying “as is” without a Home Inspection

 - Reveal unauthorized modifications or installations

-A home inspection will show whether rooms, altered garages or basements were constructed without a proper permit or did not meet the county building code requirements.
+A home inspection will show whether additional rooms, altered garages, decks, out buildings or basements were constructed without a proper permit or did not meet the county building code requirements.
 If a house has unauthorized room extensions that are un-permitted, it affects the insurance, taxation, usability and most of all, the overall value.
 In essence, a customer is buying something that legally doesn’t exist, which likely has design and engineering flaws.
-Also, new homes with non-code-compliant systems would become the homeowners’ financial “issue” to correct (and finance).
-The property under consideration for sale or purchase must pass inspection.
+Also, homes with non-code-compliant components would become the homeowners’ financial “issue” to correct (and finance) which could amount to thousands of dollars in design, rebuild or demolition costs.

 If you’re buying an “as-is” foreclosed home or a short sale, a home inspection is much more important.
 Boarded-up houses frequently develop dangerous mold problems that are costly to fix and pose health risks.
-Disgruntled former home-owners forced into Lis pendens will often tear out copper plumbing lines, copper wiring, kitchen cabinets and outdoor compressors and seek to sell the materials to recyclers for money.
+Disgruntled former home-owners forced into Lis pendens will often tear out copper plumbing lines, copper wiring, kitchen cabinets and outdoor compressors and seek to sell the materials to recyclers for money which of course would need to be replaced at the buyers expense.

 Although this scenario does not apply if the contract is not contingent on a home inspection, it still outlines the importance of the inspection and an opportunity to ask yourself “Is it really worth it to buy the home”.
-The home inspection report gives you the ability to request repairs and request a price reduction or credit from the seller.
+The home inspection report gives you the ability to understand immediate costs associated to the property.
 Work with your realtor to figure out what kinds of requests you can and should make to get a better deal.

 - Estimate future costs

-A home inspector can estimate the age of major systems such as plumbing, heating, and cooling, as well as critical equipment such as water heaters and other major appliances.
-They can assess the structure’s current state and tell you how long the finishes have been in place.
-Every item in the house has a “shelf-life.”
+A home inspector can estimate the age of major systems such as structure, roofing, plumbing, heating, and cooling, as well as critical equipment such as water heaters and other major appliances, every item in the house has a “shelf-life.”
 Knowing when they need to be replaced will help you make important financial decisions and decide what kind of home insurance coverage or warranties you should look at.

 - Determine “Deal-breakers.”

-The home inspector is only able to determine patent defects in the home, this becomes very important when assessing the homes condition because the more patent defects that are found during the home inspection the higher the likelihood there are just as many latent defects, in which case the best thing to do is “RUN”.
-If you are reluctant to pay to replace the roof or HVAC or do not want to fix issues like broken gutters, damaged walls or ceilings, then you’re not ready to give up your quest for a house.
+The home inspector is only able to determine patent defects in the home, this becomes very important when assessing the homes condition because the more patent defects that are found during the home inspection the higher the likelihood there are just as many latent defects or more, in which case the best thing to do is “RUN”.
+If you are reluctant to pay to replace the roof or HVAC or do not want to fix issues like broken gutters, damaged walls or ceilings, then you’re not ready to give up your quest for a new home.

 - Learn about your investment

 The home inspector is an excellent source of information.
-They will provide detailed advice on what exactly the major concerns are and the most affordable way to fix them, estimate home repair costs and what fair prices are from Contractors and also provide home maintenance tips, potentially saving you thousands of dollars in the long run.
+They will provide detailed advice on what exactly the major concerns are and the most affordable way to fix them, estimate home repair costs and what fair prices are from Contractors, they can also provide home maintenance tips, potentially saving you thousands of dollars in the long run.

 - Show the big picture